Imafikus/imafikus.github.io/_posts/2025-01-27-backfilling-our-prod-database-with-discord-channel.md

 ---
 layout: post
-title:  "Backfilling our prod database with a discord channel"
+title: 'Backfilling our prod database with a discord channel'
 date: 2025-01-27 22:48:00 +0200
 categories: startup
 ---

 ## The Problem

-I was checking something in our prod database on [Notify Me](https://notify-me.rs){:target="_blank"} and I realized that the recently created user didn't have a `created_at` field set, which was super weird, since we are doing this automatically for every new database insert.
+I was checking something in our prod database on [Notify Me](https://notify-me.rs){:target="\_blank"} and I realized that the recently created user didn't have a `created_at` field set, which was super weird, since we are doing this automatically for every new database insert.
 After checking few more users I've realized that all of our recent sign ups that were done via Google OAuth (almost everyone signs up this way) had an empty `created_at` field.

 While this wasn't a problem for the user, since we didn't used the field for any user facing functionalities, it created a problem for us, since `created_at` field is very important for our statistics and it was very useful in the past.
 Especially when we introduced paid plans and we wanted to enable free access to some paid features to our early users.

 ## Our Database Setup

-We are using a self-hosted version of [MongoDB](https://www.mongodb.com/){:target="_blank"}{:rel="noopener noreferrer"}, and we are using [Beanie ODM](https://beanie-odm.dev/){:target="_blank"}{:rel="noopener noreferrer"} to interact with the database.
+We are using a self-hosted version of [MongoDB](https://www.mongodb.com/){:target="\_blank"}{:rel="noopener noreferrer"}, and we are using [Beanie ODM](https://beanie-odm.dev/){:target="\_blank"}{:rel="noopener noreferrer"} to interact with the database.
 We have various models that respond to a specific table in the database, (obviously) including the user model as well.
 Our user model has previously mentioned `created_at` field which we were automatically setting on every insert event.

 ```python
 # code that runs automatically on every insertion